 Your employee schedule is a vital component of your HR processes, and therefore your daily operations and overall business strategy.
 While personality traits and skills are important, you also need to make sure any new hire is available to work when they’re needed.

 It’s no secret that high turnover is a problem in the service industry.
 Restaurant Interview questions should always address whether or not a candidate is likely to stick around.
 Since an interviewee probably won’t tell you they’re a short-term hire, the best strategy is to ask them why they left their previous position.

 Does your candidate want to continue working as a server?
 Do they hope to go into management?
 Are they working their way through school and planning to enter another industry entirely?
 Knowing a candidate’s long-term goals will help you determine if they align with yours.

-Push offers HR management software that can inform your hiring process and recently launched customizable interview tracking templates, so you can track your applicants interview responses and streamline your hiring process.
+Push offers Restaurant HR software that can inform your hiring process and recently launched customizable interview tracking templates, so you can track your applicants interview responses and streamline your hiring process.

 “In the labor numbers, we were reporting about a $300 to $400 difference than what we were getting through Push!”

 -Tara Hardie, ZZA Hospitality Group, 16 locations